 (3) Obtain any medical marijuana or medical marijuana product, any labels or containers for medical marijuana, or paraphernalia.

-(C) The state board of pharmacy may investigate an applicant, application, a dispensary with under a provisional license, a licensed dispensary, principle officer, dispensary employee, third party vendor or any other party associated with a dispensary for an alleged violation of Chapter 3796. of the Revised Code or this division or to determine qualifications to be granted a license by the state board of pharmacy.
+(C) The state board of pharmacy may investigate an applicant, application, a provisional dispensary licensee, a licensed dispensary, principal officer, dispensary employee, third party vendor or any other party associated with a dispensary for an alleged violation of Chapter 3796. of the Revised Code or this division or to determine qualifications to be granted a license by the state board of pharmacy.

 (D) The state board of pharmacy may require an applicant, a dispensary under a provisional license, or a licensed dispensary to produce documents, records or any other material pertinent to the investigation of an application or alleged violation of Chapter 3796. of the Revised Code or this division.
 Failure to provide the required material may be grounds for denial or discipline.